opencast/opencast/docs/guides/admin/docs/modules/waveform.md

     waveform.image.width.ppm = 200

-This value define the width of the waveform image in relation to the length of the audio/video file (in pixels per minute).
+This value defines the width of the waveform image in relation to the length of the audio/video file (in pixels per minute).

     waveform.image.height = 500